 - 1.5 tbsp maple syrup + more to taste

 - Heat up a heavy bottom pot over medium flame.
-Add a a splash of water and saute the onion with a tiny pinch of sea salt until translucent, about 5 minutes.1/2 yellow onion, 1 splash water
+Add a a splash of water (or olive oil) and saute the onion with a tiny pinch of sea salt until translucent, about 5 minutes.1/2 yellow onion, 1 splash water

 - Stir in the garlic, red pepper flakes, Mexican seasonings and the jackfruit.
 Pour in the orange juice and bring to a simmer.
-Cover with a lid and cook on medium-low flame for 45 minutes or until the sauce has reduced by half and the jackfruit is tender to your liking.
+Cover with a lid and cook on medium-low flame for about 30 to 40 minutes or until the sauce has reduced by half and the jackfruit is tender to your liking.
 Season to taste with sea salt and remove from heat.2 x 16 oz can green jackfruit in water, 4 cloves garlic, 1.5 tbsp Mexican seasonings, 1.5 cups orange juice, 1 pinch red pepper flakes, 1 pinch sea salt

 - Using the back of a fork press down on the jackfruit.
 It will fall apart and shred into thin pieces.